 Secretary: Anca Şincan, University College Cork, Ireland (email@example.com)

 Newsletter Editor: Leah Valtin-Erwin, Indiana University, Bloomington, Department of History (firstname.lastname@example.org)

 Webmaster: Petru Negura, Free International University from Moldova (Chisinau) (email@example.com).

 H-Romania Representative: R. Chris Davis, Lone Star College – Kingwood (R.Chris.Davis@LoneStar.edu)

 Petru Negura, Free International University from Moldova (Chisinau), Republic of Moldova (firstname.lastname@example.org)

 Oana Suciu, University of Bucharest, Romania (email@example.com)

-Forty-four years after its creation, the Society for Romanian Studies is the premier organization that gathers and represents Romanian Studies scholars around the world.
 With its ever-larger membership, outreach to students and young scholars, and diversified activities, the Society is well positioned to become an indispensable resource for all those who study, write and teach about Romania, Moldova, their cultures, minorities, and diasporas.
-During my second presidential mandate (2016-2018), my goals is to increase our reach to students and scholars inside and outside Romania and Moldova, as well as strengthen and expand our programs.
 This website strives to be your gateway to the world of Romanian Studies.
-Please join our Society, and tell us your thoughts, news, and ideas by contacting us at Society4RomanianStudies@gmail.com.
-Your feedback is important to us!
+Please join our Society, and tell us your thoughts, news, and ideas by contacting us at firstname.lastname@example.org.
 Let us know what projects you’re involved in, what you’d like to see here, and how we might improve.